exonum/exonum-doc/src/advanced/consensus/consensus.md

 Commit -> (Round)+ -> Commit -> ...
 ```

-So on the timeline, these states look like this (for one of the
+On the timeline, these states look like this (for one of the
 validator nodes):

 ```